AnirudhG07/cmd_sandbox-rs/README.md

 ## Implementation Details

+The policies and their configurations have been set [policy_config.json](./policy_config.json) file where you can change any as you wish to.
 Here is the list of policies implemented:

 ### NET (Network Policies)